Serotonergic Psychedelic Mechanism

 While there have been recent developments in treatment options for PPD, there continues to be a significant unmet need for a solution that offers a faster onset of action, greater efficacy after only a single dose, with limited interruption in breast feeding and a faster return to normal daily activities.

-We are also planning to evaluate RE104 as a potential therapy solution for adjustment disorder in cancer (ADC).
-It is estimated that 23.4% of cancer patients suffer from depression and 19.1-19.9% suffer from anxiety.
-ADC is one of the initial indications studied by researchers on psychedelic treatment and several clinical trials indicate the potential for rapid and meaningful improvements in depression and anxiety with durable changes in attitude and behavior.
+We are also planning to evaluate RE104 as a potential therapy solution for adjustment disorder in cancer and other medical illnesses.
+It is estimated that 10-30% of medically ill patients suffer from adjustment disorder and 23.4% of cancer patients suffer from depression and 19.1-19.9% suffer from anxiety.
+Adjustment disorder in cancer patients is one of the initial indications studied by researchers on psychedelic treatment and several clinical trials indicate the potential for rapid and meaningful improvements in depression and anxiety with durable changes in attitude and behavior.

-We believe there is a significant unmet need for a rapid acting solution for these cancer patients to positively impact cancer treatment compliance, hospitalization time and improved quality of life.
+We believe there is a significant unmet need for a rapid acting solution for these medically ill patients to positively impact treatment compliance, hospitalization time and improved quality of life.

 PIPELINE